rquadri/castle/README.md

 basis that are never publicized, and perhaps are never discovered in the first place.

-The largest companies have dedicated security teams that do their best to protect their networks and their users.
+Large companies often have dedicated security teams that do their best to protect their networks and their users.
 But many other companies have neither the expertise nor the resources to monitor their accounts.
 Fortunately, a new cybersecurity startup aims to address this situation.